MercadoLibre Stock Analysis & Deep Dive

 In Q2/23: “We have seen improvements in perceptions of Mercado Pago as a “one-stop shop” for financial services”.
 In Argentina, Mercado Pago is so popular, that it hosts the the largest retail money market fund in the country.

-Mercado Credito is a credit provider in Argentina, Brazil, Mexico and Chile which has the goal to increase the lock-in effect of existing customers.
+Mercado Credito is a credit provider in Argentina, Brazil, Mexico, and Chile which has the goal to increase the lock-in effect of existing customers.
 Through the many data points that customers leave through buying items on the platform, Meli has a good understanding of the creditworthiness of their customers.

 Now you may wonder: What else is Meli doing?
 Meli also offers an asset management platform, which enables users to use their Mercado Pago account similar to a bank account.
 Meli claims, that the return for funds held is higher than on traditional bank accounts and customers can use their funds to buy items online and offline or just withdraw the money from an ATM.
 Considering that unlike in Western Europe or North America, many consumers are under-banked, this is a great way to open new customer demographics and tie them to the Meli ecosystem.